 Young guns in the straight razor game, Portland Razor Co. have been crafting their blades from O1 tool steel, for its incredible hardness and sharpenability.
 Now they have added a high-carbon stainless steel, known as “Cascade Steel", to their lineup.The cascade-steel razors were born out of a desire to bring proper straight-razors back to barbering, rather than settling on sub-par disposable blades.
 Paired with their program of education on proper sanitization and care of a razor, the Portland Professional line has made waves in the American barbering industry with professionals who take the time to care for their tools and sanitize them properly.

 By using Cascade Steel, the Portland Razor Co. has crafted a razor that will not corrode and lose its edge in barbicide, while maintaining all of the workability and edge-retention of traditional carbon-steel.
-The durable G10 scales are zexy, while also completely resistant to damage from disinfectant chemicals.
+The durable Kirinite scales are sexy, while also completely resistant to damage from disinfectant chemicals.
 This razor is the epitome of traditional craftsmanship and modern material technology.
 The rounded tip is easy to use for any skill-level but still offers expert precision.The thickness of the Portland lends itself to plowing through your beard and asserting itself as a great shave.

 Don’t let its morbid name worry you, you’ll be just fine.
 Perhaps you need a mordant joke to wake you up in the morning, anyway.
 It’s a little taller than the previous two razors, coming in at 6/8”, and is fittingly held by scales of cherry-red stamina wood.
 The taller blade lends it more momentum, allowing it to glide through your beard with unprecedented smoothness.
 Thiers-Issard has a pedigree stretching back to 1884.
 Their handmade razors are second to none, and you will shave with the weight of 135 years of history.
 The Throat Cutter is also exclusive to us: Thiers-Issard produces it just for Kent of Inglewood.